Qiskit/rustworkx/paper.md

 # Statement of need

 _rustworkx_ is a general-purpose graph theory library focused on performance.
-It wraps low-level Rust code [@Matsakis2014] into a flexible Python API, providing fast implementations for graph data structures and popular graph algorithms.
+It wraps low-level Rust code [@Matsakis2014] with a flexible Python API, providing fast implementations for graph data structures and popular graph algorithms.

 _rustworkx_ is inspired by the _NetworkX_ library [@SciPyProceedings_11], but meets the needs of users that also need performance.
-Even though _NetworkX_ is the de-facto standard graph and network analysis library for Python, it shows performance concerns. _NetworkX_ prefers pure Python implementations, which leads to bottlenecks in computationally intensive applications that use graph algorithms.
+Even though _NetworkX_ is the de-facto standard graph and network analysis library for Python, it has performance concerns. _NetworkX_ prefers pure Python implementations, which leads to bottlenecks in computationally intensive applications that use graph algorithms.

 _rustworkx_ addresses those performance concerns by switching to a Rust implementation.
 It has support for shortest paths, isomorphism, matching, multithreading via rayon [@Stone2021], and much more.